Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Some businesses are allowed to use the VAT Annual Accounting Scheme, and will only need make a VAT submission to HMRC once a year.
 You’ll pay an estimate of what’s due based on your previous year’s VAT bill.

-One of the main rules for reclaiming VAT is that the costs must relate solely to the business, so VAT can get a bit complicated in the case of motor vehicles.
+One of the main rules for reclaiming VAT is that the costs must relate solely to the business, so VAT can get a bit complicated for vehicles, especially where company cars are involved.
+The short answer is that you may be able to claim the portion of VAT which relates to any business usage, but because it’s quite complex we deal with it in a separate article, which you will find here.

 The short answer is, surprisingly, yes!
 It’s quite common for businesses to register for VAT some time, often years, after they started trading.
 This might be because turnover did not previously exceed the VAT registration threshold, or the business has changed in some other way.